kujenga/website/content/blog/lunr-search.md

 To set up the unit tests, we mock out two key pieces of the website itself, the DOM and the search index.
 I already had [jest][jestSite] set up, which we will be using as our test runner.
-This will be integrated with testing based on [jsdom][jsdomSite] which jest provides for us via the configuration seen in this configuration file.
-This file also contains a few customizations for Preact which mirror the configuration that we did for esbuild that facilitate JSX parsing in the tests.
+This will be integrated with testing based on [jsdom][jsdomSite] that jest provides for us via the configuration seen in this configuration file.
+This file also contains a few customizations for Preact that mirror the configuration we did for esbuild that facilitate JSX parsing in the tests.

 {{< emgithub "https://github.com/kujenga/website/blob/1768cf384d54b7e7ec8c88a02dc0ec3819061fc5/jest.config.js#L16-L18" >}}